Touchpoint Setup

 1{ 2 "classification": "custom", 3 "action": "animalPolicy", 4 "payload": { 5 "dog": true, 6 "cat": true 7 } 8}

-Sample Handler
+Sample Knowledge Base Response Handler

-1<html lang="en"> 2 <head> 3 <title>Touchpoint Sample HTML</title> 4 <meta name="viewport" content="width=device-width, initial-scale=1"> 5 </head> 6 <body> 7 <script type="module"> 8 import { create, React, html } from "https://unpkg.com/@nlxai/touchpoint-ui@1.1.4/lib/index.js?module"; 9 10 function handleCustomCommand(action, payload) { 11 // Example: Voice-enabled product search 12 if (action === "animalPolicy") { 13 setDogPolicy(payload.dog); 14 setCatPolicy(payload.cat); 15 } 16 } 17 18 const touchpointOptions = { 19 config: { 20 applicationUrl: "YOUR_APPLICATION_URL", 21 headers: { 22 "nlx-api-key": "YOUR_API_KEY", 23 }, 24 languageCode: "en-US", 25 }, 26 input: "voiceMini", // Enables voice input with bidirectional support 27 bidirectional: { 28 custom: handleCustomCommand, 29 }, // Explicitly enable bidirectional mode.
-30 }; 31 32 </script> 33 </body> 34</html>
+1<html lang="en"> 2 <head> 3 <title>Touchpoint Sample HTML</title> 4 <meta name="viewport" content="width=device-width, initial-scale=1"> 5 </head> 6 <body> 7 <script type="module"> 8 import { create, React, html } from "https://unpkg.com/@nlxai/touchpoint-ui@1.1.8-alpha.0/lib/index.js?module"; 9 10 function handleCustomCommand(action, payload) { 11 // Example: Voice-enabled product search 12 if (action === "animalPolicy") { 13 setDogPolicy(payload.dog); 14 setCatPolicy(payload.cat); 15 } 16 } 17 18 const touchpointOptions = { 19 config: { 20 applicationUrl: "YOUR_APPLICATION_URL", 21 headers: { 22 "nlx-api-key": "YOUR_API_KEY", 23 }, 24 languageCode: "en-US", 25 }, 26 input: "voiceMini", // Enables voice input with bidirectional support 27 bidirectional: { 28 custom: handleCustomCommand, 29 }, 30 }; 31 32 </script> 33 </body> 34</html>

 Complete Custom Implementation Example